-During the fair, local artists perform on their regional songs and dances such as Chholiya, Jhoras, Chancharis and many more.
+During the fair, local artists perform regional songs and display several folk dance forms such as Chholiya, Jhoras, Chancharis, and many more.

-Chholiya.
-Chholiya is a folk dance form which belongs to Kumaun region of Uttarakhand.
-It is performed by a group of men and women dressed in colourful attire.
+Chholiya is a folk dance form that belongs to the Kumaun region of Uttarakhand.
+It is performed by a group of men and women dressed in colorful attire.

-Jhoras.
-It is also named as Kumaoni Jhora which is a Pahari Jhora dance form performed by a group of women while singing their folk songs in Kumaoni languages.
+It is also named Kumaoni Jhora which is a Pahari Jhora dance form performed by a group of women while singing their folk songs in Kumaoni languages.

-If you are at Uttarayani Fair, you will get the insights into their lifestyle and one of the major things is to explore the local shops at fair.
+If you are at Uttarayani Fair, you will get insights into the locals’ lifestyle and one of the major things to explore is the local shops at the fair.
 Different household and handicraft items are sold here.
-Some of them are casks, bamboo items, baskets, copper pots and many more.
+Some of them are casks, bamboo items, baskets, copper pots, and many more.

 This ancient temple is one of the most popular temples in Uttarakhand.
-Every year the temple witnesses a huge number of Hindu pilgrimages to seek the blessings from Lord Shiva.
-It is situated at the confluence of the Sarayu and Gomati rivers.
-The architectural marvel can be seen in the beautiful temple which is designed in basic North-Indian Nagar architecture.
-During the Shivaratri, the temple looks more enthusiastic and cheerful.
+Every year, the temple witnesses a huge number of Hindu devotees, seeking blessings from Lord Shiva.
+It is situated at the confluence of Sarayu and Gomati river.
+The architectural marvel is designed in basic North-Indian Nagar architecture.
+During Shivaratri, the temple looks more enthusiastic and cheerful.

-By Road.
 The connectivity via road network is quite good.
-The well-connected highways are NH 108, NH 109, NH 121 etc. Both buses and taxis are available at regular intervals of time.
+The well-connected highways are NH 108, NH 109, NH 121, etc. Both buses and taxis are available at regular intervals.
 You can also travel via your own vehicle.